danielearwicker/flowerbi/README.md

 It focuses on supporting very succinct query definitions at the client, and strong-typing via TypeScript inference.

+The [Playground](https://earwicker.com/flowerbi/demo/) lets you interactively build a query, see what the JS/TS code for that query would look like, and also the generated SQL, and the tabulated results.

 <sub>Logo designed by [@shep1987](https://github.com/shep1987)</sub>

 ## Use Case